ppaget/HANDY_PROJECT/README.md

 This is the Project of: Pernelle Paget and Mahlia Merville--Hipeau.

-To run our fabulous HANDY MODEL, please find the RUN_HANDY.py file in in_Python.
+To run our marvelous HANDY MODEL, please find the RUN_HANDY.py file in in_Python ; Enjoy!
-Enjoy!